 My dissertation examines how presidents interact with organized interests to pursue their goals.
 Though both scholars and practitioners acknowledge presidents and organized interests as formidable actors in American politics, few studies examine the interactions between these actors.
 I posit that presidents engage with organized interests to shift the balance of organized interest activity in presidents’ favor.
 I further argue that, in order to maximize the effectiveness of this engagement, presidents are more likely to engage with organized interests who have large resource endowments and who are copartisans of the incumbent.
 I assess these expectations by evaluating three interrelated questions: with which organized interests do presidents engage?; how do presidents encourage the interests with which they engage to cooperate with them?; and how does presidents’ engagement with organized interests help presidents achieve their goals?

 In one chapter, I consider with which organized interests presidents engage.
 I argue that presidents engage with interests from whom they expect the highest rates of return from engagement: interests with large resource endowments and who are copartisans of the incumbent.
 To test these expectations, I utilize over 7 million White House visitor logs records from the Clinton, Obama, and Trump presidencies to identify instances in which presidents provided access to organized interests, which I argue is a clear signal of presidents’ engagement with them.
 I further supplement these records with other data sources, including Lobbying Disclosure Act filings and White House personnel salary reports.
 While some of this data is accessible online, I acquired much of it through FOIA requests and archival work at the Clinton Presidential Library.
 I leverage this data to estimate multilevel models examining the relationships between organized interests’ White House access and their lobbying expenditures, campaign contributions to candidates for federal office, and the partisan alignment of their industries with the incumbent.
 I find that presidents are more likely to provide access to interests with higher levels of resources and, to a lesser extent, to interests in industries aligned with the their party, suggesting that presidents perpetuate inequalities in political voice present in other institutions.
-I also draw on an original survey of approximately 600 organized interest representatives and more than a dozen interviews with former White House officials and organized interest representatives to inform my theoretical claims and contextualize my findings.
+I also draw on an original survey of approximately 600 organized interest representatives and fifteen interviews with former White House officials and organized interest representatives to inform my theoretical claims and contextualize my findings.